Marvin Sordell calls for full-time counsellors in football clubs

 "I didn't accept [depression] until I spoke to a doctor.
 One of hardest things is being able to differentiate between a player being down because they're not playing, as opposed to someone actually suffering from depression."

-Since talking about his ordeal to a national newspaper, Sordell said the reaction had been "overwhelmingly positive".
+Since talking about his ordeal to the Guardian newspaper, Sordell said the reaction had been "overwhelmingly positive".

 "I don't think people are sure how the football community will react to speaking about [mental health] and how it would take them personally.
 It's maybe a fear thing.
 Even doing the newspaper interview, I was apprehensive about how it would go and how people would react.